luposdate3000/luposdate3000/documentation/README-performant-kotlin.md

 Things you can change:

 * "import java.xyz"<br/>
-  Only use java-only code within src/jvm* and never within src/common.
+  Only use java-only code within jvmMain and never within commonMain.
   Because jvm related code will not compile on native.
+  The current build-file layout should mark this as error (in most cases).
 * "import xyz.\*"<br/>
   Dont use the \* in imports, always include exactly what you want.
   Because otherwise the compilation is very very slow.